prank855/SDL_Learn-01/readme.md

 open root folder in vscode

-run "compile_ALL_files.bat"
+open cmd_vars.bat and set dependency folders

 press f5 in vscode to debug and run program

-run "build_release.bat" for release executable, will be in "bin/" folder
+run "publish.bat" for release executable/7zip file, will be in "publish" folder